PECOS-packages/PECOS/RELEASING.md

 only thing standing between that and a stray upload.

 The dry run must show a real `twine check ...
 PASSED` per file (twine must be installed, e.g. `uv tool install twine`).
-The script prints only a `Distribution checks passed` summary and swallows `twine check` output unless it fails, so confirm the per-file result directly:
+Keep it current: build tools raise the core-metadata version they emit over time, and a checker older than the metadata rejects the artifacts even though PyPI accepts them -- `uv tool upgrade twine` if a check fails naming a metadata version.
+The script prints which twine it is using, and validates every package before uploading any of them, so a stale checker stops the run rather than surfacing after the first packages are already public.
+It prints only a `Distribution checks passed` summary and swallows `twine check` output unless it fails, so confirm the per-file result directly:
 `uvx twine check pecos-distribution-<version>/*/*.whl pecos-distribution-<version>/*/*.tar.gz`